Transparent. Future-proof. Compliant.

 • Systematic analysis of potential ESG-related impacts on balance sheet recognition and measurement (e.g. asset impairments, provisions)

-• Developing robust methods for assessing climate-related risks and other ESG risks in accounting
+• Developing solid methods for assessing climate-related risks and other ESG risks in accounting

 • Adapting accounting policies and valuation methods to adequately reflect ESG factors